 This could involve training on-site or at remote locations, and it might also involve maintaining a number of videos or printed materials about how to properly perform various job functions within the company.
 These are things that contribute to employee satisfaction because they help an individual become better at their job, and provide them with a sense of personal growth.

-While it may not be an issue in the first few months after an employee is hired, succession planning is something every HR department should view as critical, especially for valued employees.
+While it may not be an issue in the first few months after hiring an employee, succession planning is something every HR department should view as critical, especially for valued employees.
 This is necessary so as to avoid having your company experience major difficulties when a key employee departs for another job.

 Every employee in your organization should have a backup who is capable of moving in and immediately performing as needed.
 If your company does not have any succession planning process in place, you could find yourself in a very awkward situation when an important employee suddenly departs.